 Travel is a big part of Chinese New Year.
 More than three billion people travel during the celebration — in fact, it’s considered one of the largest human migrations on earth.

 In Asia, transportation networks on the ground and in the air are stretched to capacity as people take trips both short and long to spend time with their loved ones.

 Food is another important part of Chinese New Year celebrations.
 Whenever possible, families gather together on New Year’s Eve for a traditional meal of foods symbolizing abundance and prosperity.

 Many of these foods are chosen because they have auspicious shapes or lucky names.
 Usually, there are eight courses (remember, eight is a lucky number), and often one of these courses will be a whole fish or a hot pot.

 Other foods frequently served during the Lunar New Year include dumplings (which resemble ancient money), noodles that are left long to symbolize longevity, small cakes made of sticky rice whose name, nian gao, sounds like ‘rising higher’, and mandarin oranges, which are a symbol of good luck.

-The Lunar New Year Fireworks Display in Hong Kong is a big event, and people set off their own red firecrackers, too.
+The Chinese New Year Fireworks Display in Hong Kong is a big event, and people set off their own red firecrackers, too.
 Traditionally, firecrackers were used to ward off evil spirits, and today they’re set off to bring good luck.
 People may leave the red paper wrapping on the ground for a day or two after setting off their firecrackers, so as not to sweep away the good luck.

-Do you want to have your own Chinese New Year celebration?
+Do you want to have your own Chinese New Year holiday celebration?
 Lai see can be bought at 99 Ranch market in San Diego and other Asian markets.

 Don’t forget there are plenty of FREE Chinese New Year printables kids will enjoy.

-Kung Hei Fat Choy, my friends.
+Kung Hei Fat Choy (Happy New Year), my friends.